Gravity as the Source of Curvature, not curvature as the source of gravity

 Nothing about space itself needed to “relax.”
 Curvature disappeared solely because gravity disappeared.

-This reinforces the PEI claim that curvature is dependent, not autonomous.
+This reinforces the PRI claim that curvature is dependent, not autonomous.

 6. Conclusion

-The PEI framework offers a simple reinterpretation with profound implications:
+The PRI framework offers a simple reinterpretation with profound implications:

 Without gravity, space is flat because motion is unbent